These Tools for Calming Angry Kids can help your family!

-I’ve been told things like, “You’re not my mom!”
+More than once I’ve heard, “You’re not my mom!”
 “I’m going to call my caseworker!” and “I want to leave!”
-Anger has been directed at me, my husband, and our other kids.
+The anger has been directed at me, my husband, and our other kids.

-I’ve learned that anger stinks, and anger doesn’t make anyone feel good—even the angry kids.
+One thing I’ve learned is that anger stinks, and anger doesn’t make anyone feel good—even the angry kids.
 I’ve also learned that if kids are allowed to make anger a habit, it perpetuates an environment that is unhealthy for all involved.

 Here are four things I’ve learned about anger, and seven ways to combat it:

 1. Kids get angry outwardly because they feel out of control inwardly.